Jan 11, 2013, 5:33 PM EST

 During the fall semester, Ben Howland and his UCLA program saw two players transfer.
 In a span of 10 days, each of those players have found new homes.

-Last Wednesday, junior center Josh Smith announced he will join Georgetown for his last season and a half of eligibility.
+Last Wednesday, junior center Josh Smith announced he will join Georgetown for his final season of eligibility.
 Friday evening, junior guard Tyler Lamb made his decision and will transfer to Long Beach State.
 Lamb posted his decision on his Twitter account just after 5 p.m.

 He picked the 49ers over San Diego State.
 The 6-foot-5 Lamb elected to transfer back in November.